 Until Motz gets up to speed on “Equals Three,” Johnson will be writing and directing the show, which is shot in a small studio in Culver City, Calif.
 Johnson said the show “is not going to change, but it may evolve with his sense of humor.”

-Johnson, who is repped by The Gersh Agency, will co-star in indie road-trip pic “Who’s Driving Doug” with RJ Mitte (“Breaking Bad”) and Paloma Kwiatkowski (“Bates Motel”).
+Johnson, who is repped by The Gersh Agency, will appear in indie road-trip pic “Who’s Driving Doug” with RJ Mitte (“Breaking Bad”) and Paloma Kwiatkowski (“Bates Motel”).
 Shooting in L.A. and Las Vegas for the film, produced by Katz Agency, recently wrapped and the release is eyed for an early 2015 debut.
 Johnson has plans for other digital-video initiatives, but said it’s too early to discuss them.

 On Monday, Johnson had teased the arrival of the new host in a tweet: